sophie-thomson/ace-dog-walks/README.md

 ### Additional Features to Implement
 To expand on this site, there are a number of features that could be added to provide additional information and functionality:
 - Submit action in contact form would send information to Hannah in email format and send a copy to the dog owner.
+- A checkbox could be added to the 'dog-details' section to enable the user to add another dog if they have more than one.
 - Add video content to gallery page, embedding reels and other video content from socials.
 - Add a walk options page with examples of walk locations on a map with further images and costings.